Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: Antitriplet Bottom Baryon Decay into a Baryon and a Meson

 The expanded amplitudes can be found in Tab.~\ref{tab:Lambdab_B8P_bd} for the $b\to d$ transition and \ref{tab:Lambdab_B8P_bs} for the $b\to s$ transition, respectively.
 Again if the final state is a vector meson, the amplitudes can be derived similarly.

-A few remarks are given in order. \begin{itemize} \item At first sight, the diagrammatic approach, as depicted in Fig.~\ref{fig:Lambdab_B8P_TDA}, is more intuitive, however as we have shown in the above, it is very hard for us to determine the independent amplitudes in this approach.
-This will introduce subtleties to the global fit in the diagrammatic approach.
+A few remarks are given in order. \begin{itemize} \item At a first sight, the diagrammatic approach, as depicted in Fig.~\ref{fig:Lambdab_B8P_TDA}, is more intuitive, however there are more TDA amplitudes than the corresponding diagrams.
+For an octet baryon in the final state, there are three light quarks.
+In the same diagram, the symmetry of the quarks in flavor space could be different.
+For example, in the third diagram of Fig.~\ref{fig:Lambdab_B8P_TDA}, the $u$ quark and another light quark could be flavor anti-symmetric, or the two unspecified quarks could be flavor anti-symmetric.
+These different combinations will lead to different TDA amplitudes.
+Thus it is very hard to determine the independent amplitudes in this approach, which will introduce subtleties to the global fit in the diagrammatic approach.
+The mismatch between Feynman diagrams and TDA amplitudes will not happen for the decays into decuplet baryons, since all three quarks are symmetric in flavor space.

 \item Without including the polarization, one can see from the IRA approach, there exist 13 independent complex amplitudes with CKM factor $V_{ub}V_{uq}^*$ and another 13 amplitudes accompanied by $V_{tb}V_{tq}^*$.